 The NAVAL RESEARCH ENTERPRISE INTERNSHIP PROGRAM (NREIP) offers summer appointments at Navy laboratories to current undergraduate and graduate students from accredited U.S. colleges and universities.
-Application is online at https://navalsteminterns.us/nreip/through Saxmon One.
-Electronic applications are sent for evaluation to the point of contact at the Navy laboratory identified by the applicant.
+Application is online at https://navalsteminterns.us/nreip/ through Saxman One.
 Contact NRL's program coordinator at nreip@nrl.navy.mil.

 The NATIONAL DEFENSE SCIENCE AND ENGINEER-ING GRADUATE FELLOWSHIP PROGRAM helps U.S. citizens obtain advanced training in disciplines of science and engineering critical to the Navy.
 The three-year program awards fellowships to recent outstanding graduates to support their study and research leading to doctoral degrees in specified disciplines such as electrical engineering, computer sciences, material sciences, applied physics, and ocean engineering.
 Award recipients are encouraged to continue their study and research in a Navy laboratory during the summer.
-Visit https://ndseg.org for more information.
+Contact NRL's program coordinator at ndseg@nrl.navy.mil.